vladimir-sama/carbon-music/README.md

 # Carbon Music Player
-A Tkinter Youtube Music Playlist Player
+A QT6 Youtube Music Playlist Player

 It can search Youtube Music, use Youtube playlists, and local playlists.
+Also has lyrics label.

-It uses Tkinter, YTMusic API, and MPV
+It uses PySide6, YTMusic API, and MPV